The Center for Writing and Academic Achievement is located on the 3rd floor the MacPhaidin Library in Room 314.

 Devon Sprague, Director

 This guide has been designed to give you easy access to the resources most frequently used for literature.
 You can use the tabs on the top of the page to access specific resources.
 Those resources include:

 Reference Sources - For background information, definitions, and basic facts, consult the encyclopedias, dictionaries, and sourcebooks listed on this page.
 They are located in the Reference section on the first floor.
 Reference items are for use only in the library.
 Literature reference materials can be found in the PN - PS sections of the collection.
 Ask a Reference librarian for help, if needed.

 Finding Books and Videos - This page will give you access to two library catalogs, HillSearch,the MacPhaidin Library Catalog and the WorldCat Catalog.
-HillSearch will list all books, periodicals, audio-visual materials, government documents and electronic resources held in our library.
+HillSearch will list all books, periodicals, audio-visual materials, government documents and Databases held in our library.
 The WorldCat catalog contains records from libraries across the country and around the world. it can be used to order items from interlibrary loan.